jwergieluk/wergieluk-com/content/page/histograms-and-kdes.md

 {{< figure src="/histograms-and-kdes/kde_c.png" >}}

+## Pandas

+Most popular Data Science libraries have implementations for both histograms and KDEs.
+For example, in _pandas_, for a given DataFrame `df`, we can plot a histogram of the data with `df.hist()`.
+Similarly, `df.plot.density()` gives us a KDE plot.

+The following code loads the meditation data and saves both plots as PNG files.

+    df = pandas.read_csv('meditation.csv', header=0)
+    df.plot.density()
+    plt.savefig('pandas_kde.png')
+    df.hist()
+    plt.savefig('pandas_hist.png')

 ## Closing remarks

 In this blog post, we learned about histograms and kernel density estimators.
 Both give us estimates of an unknown density function based on observation data.

 The algorithms for calculation of histograms and KDEs are very similar.
-KDEs offer much greater flexibility because we can not only vary the bandwidth but also, use kernels of different shapes and sizes.
+KDEs offer much greater flexibility because we can not only vary the bandwidth, but also, use kernels of different shapes and sizes.

 The python source code used to generate all the plots in this blog post is available here: